Reporting of Injuries, Diseases and Dangerous Occurrences Regulations: Dangerous occurrences reportable save in offshore workplaces

 — or, in the open air, of 500 kilograms or more of a flammable liquid or gas.

 Escape of substances - Accidental release or escape of any substance in a quantity sufficient to cause death, major injury or any other damage to health.

 Dangerous occurrences reportable in specific industries

 There are also specific reporting requirements for mines (Sch.2/ Pt.2, paras.22-40), quarries (Sch.2/ Pt.3, paras.41-48), rail transport systems (Sch.2/ Pt.4, paras.49-72) and offshore installations (Sch.2/ Pt.5, paras.73-83).

 Reporting of cases of disease

-The responsible person must make a report "forthwith" if he is notified by a registered medical practitioner that an employee is suffering from (reg.5/ Sch.3 Pt.1):
+The responsible person must make a report "forthwith" if they are notified by a registered medical practitioner that an employee is suffering from (reg.5/ Sch.3 Pt.1):

 Certain work related diseases contracted in offshore facilities must also be reported (reg.5/ Sch.3 Pt.2).

 Gas installations

 Reports must be made to the HSE within 14 days where there is, or is likely to be, incomplete combustion of gas, leaking gas or inadequate removal of the results of the combustion of gas (reg.6).